 \subsubsection{Zero Erasure Exponent Case, $\TEX(R,0)$}

-Using a simple repetition-at-erasures scheme, fixed length errors and erasures codes, can be converted into variable length block-codes, with the same error exponent.
-Thus the error exponents of variable length block-codes given by Burnashev in \cite{bur} is an upper bound to the error exponent of fixed length block-codes with erasures:
+Using a simple repetition-at-erasures scheme, fixed length errors-and-erasures codes, can be converted into variable length block codes, with the same error exponent.
+Thus the error exponents of variable length block codes given by Burnashev in \cite{bur} is an upper bound to the error exponent of fixed length block codes with erasures:

 where $\DX= \max_{\dinp,\tilde{\dinp}} \sum_{\dout} \CT{\dinp}{\dout} \log \frac{\CT{\dinp}{\dout}}{\CT{\tilde{\dinp}}{\dout}}$.